dhis2/dhis2-docs/src/developer/web-api/tracker.md

         &ouMode=DESCENDANTS
         &trackedEntity=cyl5vuJ5ETQ

-By default the instances are returned in pages of size 50, to change this you can use the page and pageSize query parameters:
+By default the tracked entities are returned in pages of size 50, to change this you can use the page and pageSize query parameters:

     GET /api/tracker/trackedEntities?filter=zHXD5Ve1Efw:EQ:A